jozuenoon/dunder/README.md

 ## Kubernetes and TLS

-Best approach is to use `LetEncrypt` and `cert-manager` to manage TLS along with DNS resolver.
+Simplest approach is to use `LetEncrypt` and `cert-manager` to manage TLS along with DNS resolver.
 Certificates are stored directly in K8S secrets and can be mounted to service or used by ingress controller if TLS termination is made on LB level.